SalmaAljabr/ATM-Management-System/README.md

 - arrangeBillsByDate(): Uses bubble sort to arrange bills based on due dates.
 - getHiddenInput(): Reads hidden input for PIN entry.

-"This project was used in Data Structure & Algorithms course"
+> Note: This project was completed during the academic year 2023-2024 for the Data Structure & Algorithms course in C++.